-More than 90 per cent of Australian voters chose 'Yes' to count Aboriginal and Torres Strait Islander peoples in the census and give the Australian Commonwealth Government the power to make laws for Aboriginal and Torres Strait Islander peoples.
-What we call a landslide vote!
+More than 90 per cent of Australian voters chose 'Yes' to count Aboriginal and Torres Strait Islander peoples in the census and give the Australian Government the power to make laws for Aboriginal and Torres Strait Islander peoples.
+A landslide vote!

-The purpose of the 1967 Referendum was to make two changes to the Australian Constitution.
-These changes would enable the Commonwealth Government to:
+The purpose of the 1967 Referendum was to make two changes to the Australian

+Constitution.
+These changes enabled the Commonwealth Government to:

-(i) make laws for all Australian people by amending s51 of the Constitution (stating people of the Aboriginal race in any state were excluded), and
+(i) make laws for all of the Australian people by amending s51 of the Constitution (previously people of the 'Aboriginal race in any state' were excluded), and

-(ii) take account of Aboriginal people in determining the population of Australia by repealing s127 of the constitution.
-Until then Aboriginal people had been haphazardly included in the census but not counted for the purposes of Commonwealth funding grants to the states or territories.
+(ii)take account of Aboriginal people in determining the population of Australia by repealing s127 of the constitution (formerly, Indigenous peoples had been haphazardly included in the census but not counted for the purposes of Commonwealth funding grants to the states or territories).